 Women’s Land Rights Visiting Professionals Program

-The application process for the 2013 Visiting Professionals Program has now closed.
+The application process for the 2014 Visiting Professionals Program is closed.

 The Women’s Land Rights Visiting Professional Program is cultivating a network of qualified professionals who are strongly committed to strengthening women’s land rights.
 The program will boost visiting professionals’ capacity to effectively strengthen women’s land rights, foster motivation and ability to actively participate in this network, and reinforce the commitment to working on women’s land rights.